 Food Festivals and Markets: Celebrating Iowa’s Bounty

-Walking through the Downtown Farmers’ Market on a crisp autumn Saturday, I’m greeted by the earthy scent of heirloom tomatoes and the chatter of vendors.
-This weekly ritual, starting in 1975, turns Court Avenue into Iowa’s most vibrant culinary crossroads.
-Here, farmers share stories alongside their produce, and artisanal goods spark conversations among locals.
+As you walk through the Downtown Farmers’ Market on a crisp autumn Saturday, you’re greeted by the earthy scent of heirloom tomatoes and the lively chatter of vendors.
+Since 1975, this weekly ritual transforms Court Avenue into Iowa’s most vibrant culinary crossroads.
+Farmers share stories alongside their produce, and artisanal goods spark conversations among locals.

 Downtown Farmers’ Market: A Saturday Institution